CprimeLearningLabs/terraform-gcp-intro/labs/lab-2.3-GCP_Backend/ExtraSetup.md

 –	Login : `gcloud auth login`

+- Verify that you are connected
+  - `gcloud projects list`

+### Option #2 use Cloud Shell (Preferred in the labs)

+- Login to Google Cloud

+–	Switch to “tf-project-XX”

+- Start the Cloud shell

+- Verify that you are connected
+  - `gcloud projects list`

 ---

-  –	Verify login works with: `gcloud projects list`
+## Finish setting up your environment

 –	Select your project : `gcloud config set project PROJECT_ID`

 –	Create the state bucket `gsutil mb -p tf-project-XX gs://tf-state-XX``
   - example `gsutil mb -p tf-project-42 gs://tf-state-42`

-–	Add the "tf-shell" Service Account as a new principle the new Cloud Storage Bucket “Role/Storage Object Admin”

-–	in IAM add the Role “Compute Admin” to the "tf-shell" principal

----

-- enable "Compute Engine API" for your project
+- enable "Compute Engine API" for your project (If not already completed)
   - https://console.cloud.google.com/apis/library/compute.googleapis.com?project=tf-project-XX